Margot Kidder: 1980s

-1981–1988: Career re-evaluation

 Kidder starred in the Canadian comedic road movie Heartaches (1981), portraying a free-spirited woman who helps an acquaintance raise her child.
 Vincent Canby of The New York Times noted: "Nothing happens in Heartaches that isn't telegraphed 15 minutes ahead of time, but Miss Kidder and Miss [Annie] Potts are good fun to watch, not because they convince you of the reality of their characters but because they handle their assignments with such unbridled, comic, actressy enthusiasm."
 She then starred opposite Richard Pryor in the comedy Some Kind of Hero (1982), about a Vietnam War veteran who attempts to re-assimilate into civilian life.
 While filming the picture, Kidder stated she "fell in love with Pryor in two seconds flat," and the two carried on a relationship during the production.
-Prior to this, Kidder was romantically linked to Canadian prime minister Pierre Trudeau in the early-1980s.
 In 1982, she appeared in a stage performance of Bus Stop, playing Cherie opposite Tim Matheson as Bo, which was broadcast on HBO.

-It was reported that, as a result of Kidder's previous objection to Donner's directorial replacement for Superman II, her role in 1983's Superman III was notably small, consisting of 12 lines and less than five minutes of footage, though the producers have denied this in DVD commentaries.
+Kidder's role in 1983's Superman III was notably small, consisting of 12 lines and less than five minutes of footage.
+This was reportedly a result of her previous objections to Richard Lester replacing Richard Donner as director for Superman II, though the producers have denied this in DVD commentaries.
 The same year Superman III was released, Kidder also starred as a court stenographer-cum-private eye named Mickey Raymond in the comedy Trenchcoat (1983).
 Critic Roger Ebert disliked the film, deeming it "one of the most tired, predictable, uninteresting movies in a long time."
 Also in 1983, Kidder produced and starred as Eliza Doolittle in a version of Pygmalion with Peter O'Toole for Showtime.